How to Recover Old PCP or HP Paperwork If the Dealer Has Closed

 The car finance scandal includes historical agreements.
 Regulators understand how long-term finance works.

 Start with what you have.
 Check credit files.
 Review bank statements.
 Contact the lender if possible.
+Conduct a car finance refund check.
 Support is available if you need help tracing records.
 Some drivers also ask whether to wait for the FCA scheme or raise a complaint now, especially if they are unsure how the process will unfold.

 Missing paperwork does not close the door on a PCP claim or any other car finance claim.
 For many drivers, it is simply the first step.